standardhuman/100-days-of-code/Round_2/log.md

 ### Day 5: January 5, 2017

-**Today's Progress**: #100DaysofCode R2,D5: Pramp interview, got equivalent of twoSum.
+**Today's Progress**: R2,D5: Pramp interview, got equivalent of twoSum.
 Forgot about recursion, instead used brute force.
 I gave the Basic Regex Parser, inspired to see my interviewee work through it beautifully.
 Also did more Redux ed. www.pramp.com, http://tinyurl.com/ychjul5v

 **Thoughts:** I need to revisit twoSum, solve it with recursion and revisit that regex parser.

 **Link(s) to work:** (Pramp)[www.pramp.com], (Log.md)[http://tinyurl.com/ychjul5v]

 **Tweet:** #100DaysofCode R2,D5: Pramp interview, got equivalent of twoSum.
 Forgot about recursion, instead used brute force.
 I gave the Basic Regex Parser, inspired to see my interviewee work through it beautifully.
 Also did more Redux ed. www.pramp.com, http://tinyurl.com/ychjul5v

+### Day 6: January 6, 2017

+**Today's Progress**: R2,D6: Read more Redux and React design considerations then wrote up a pseudocode outline of all the components and helper function data flows for log-app-2018.

+**Thoughts:** Doing some calm reading and some thoughtful planning in the form of an outline is incredibly useful for visualizing the scope and flow of the project.
+I hope that this outline will serve as a useful reference during the build, like a blueprint.

+**Link(s) to work:** (Log App Component Structure)[https://github.com/standardhuman/Log-App-2018/blob/master/component%20structure.js]

+**Tweet:** #100DaysofCode R2,D6: Read more Redux and React design considerations then wrote up a pseudocode outline of all the components and helper function data flows for log-app-2018. http://tinyurl.com/ybtbcazc